ntua-el20069/load-balancer-eBPF/README.md

 curl -m 3 http://${VIP_AB}:8000 # response from one of 1,2
 curl -m 3 http://${VIP_BC}:8000 # response from one of 2,3
 ```
-You should get the same response from the server and you should be able to see the katran logs on `termC`
+You should get the same response from the server and you should be able to see the katran logs on `termB`
 ```txt
 bpf_trace_printk: Redirecting packet to real ...
 ```